isaiascardenas/vue-rut/README.md

 # Vue-Rut

-A Vue package to format and validate chilean rut.
+A Vue package to format and validate a chilean rut.

 ## Installation